 Located on the National Mall, between 3rd and 9th Streets, the National Gallery of Art is an artsy paradise for experts and amateurs alike.
 The Gallery consists of two buildings.
 The East Building pays special attention to modern and contemporary art.
-While the West Building houses collection of older works with emphasis on Botticelli, Monet, Rembrandt and many other European and American artists.
+At the same time, the West Building houses collection of older works with emphasis on Botticelli, Monet, Rembrandt, and many other European and American artists.
 There is no entrance fee.
 However, you might want to limit the time spent here to no more than two hours.
-There are still a lot to do in 24 hours in Washington, D.C. as first-time solo visitor.
+There are still a lot to do in 24 hours in Washington, D.C., as first-time solo visitor.

 10. Smithsonian Institution Building (The Castle)

-The Smithsonian Institution Building or Castle is, in the words of its French-born, British-raised benefactor James Smithson, “an establishment for the increase and diffusion of knowledge”.
-It is quite a mystery why Smithson who never visited D.C. left his substantial fortune to a capital of a foreign country.
-Nevertheless, the Institution was officially created in 1846 and has been an essential part of the cultural life of the city ever since.
+The Smithsonian Institution Building or Castle is, in the words of its French-born, British-raised benefactor, James Smithson, “an establishment for the increase and diffusion of knowledge”.
+It is quite a mystery why Smithson, who never visited D.C., left his substantial fortune to a capital of a foreign country.
+Nevertheless, the Institution was officially created in 1846 and has been an essential part of the cultural life of Washington, D.C., ever since.

 11. Tidal Basin

 World-known for the National Cherry Blossom Festival held each spring, the Tidal Basin is a two-mile-long reservoir between the Potomac River and the Washington Channel.
 Many great landmarks of the city surround the basin.
 According to some visitors, the best way to explore the basin is to follow a broad path around the pond.
 The latest trend, however, includes crossing the basin in a paddle boat.
 You can rent a boat from March 15 through October 9 from the boat dock near Maine Avenue.